 Location – The Corporation’s territory covers approximately 20 square miles of service area in South Central Denton County.
 Water service is provided to most areas in the communities of Bartonville, Double Oak, and Copper Canyon.
 Service is also provided to portions of Highland Village, Flower Mound and the Unincorporated Areas of Denton County.
 Click here for a map to the Service Area.

-Since 2000, over $16.9 million dollars have been spent on system improvements with another $.6 million in improvements expected to be completed in 2020.
+Since 2000, over $17.5 million dollars have been spent on system improvements.
 Some of these include:

 - Stonewood Well and Pump Station Reconstruction – Bartonville Area

 - Copper Hill Pump Station Reconstruction – Copper Canyon Area

 - Completed Stargate Well, Pump Station and Disinfection Facility – Bartonville Area

 - Established Emergency Inter-Connect with Denton County Development District #7 (Lantana)